GuillermoElectrico/nrf24-Logger-Pi/README.md

 # nrf24-Logger-Pi
 Log nrf24 devices with nfrlite arduino librarie on a Raspberry Pi and plot graphs of your data.
 Its been verified to work with a raspberry pi with a Attiny gateway into nrflite network vía i2c comunication (coming soon PCB and sketch).
-Used second I2C port in the Raspberry Pi.
-(Using a raspberry emulate i2c operation in other pins.)
+Used I2C port in the Raspberry Pi.

 ### Requirements